-- the Canadian Head Judge; and/or
+the Canadian Head Judge;

-- WAG PD or National Team Director
+- WAG Program Manager or National Team Director;

+- GCG Events Director; and/or

 - the WPC.

 They will also determine if the offence is minor or serious and apply penalties as outlined in section 3.3 of the FIG Code of Points.
 A minor offence may be sanctioned by: